Coaxial power connector: Common sizes and interchangeability

-Generic plugs are often described by their inside diameter, such as 2.1 mm DC plugs and 2.5 mm DC (direct current) plugs.
+Generic plugs are often described by their inside diameter, such as 2.1 mm DC plugs.

 After the two common 5.5 mm OD (Outer Diameter) plugs, the next-most common size is 3.5 mm OD with a 1.3 mm ID (Inner Diameter), usually about 9.5 mm in length, although both longer and shorter versions also exist.
 These 3.5 mm OD plugs are normally used for lower voltages and currents.

 Locking and retention features

 A ring-shaped "locking detent" or "high-retention feature", present on the barrel of some DC coaxial connectors, is a feature intended to prevent accidental disconnection.
-Typically, this feature is a conical cut-back section of the tip, just behind the insulator that separates the inner from outer contact surfaces.
+Typically, this feature is a conical cut-back section of the tip, just behind the insulator that separates the inner from the outer contact surfaces.

 A "lock-ring DC coaxial connector" uses a captive threaded ring or collar to secure the connection between the plug and jack.
 This design offers strong resistance to unplugging when used properly.

 A "lock-tab DC coaxial connector" (also called "bayonet lock") offers a compromise that resists unplugging, but which will disengage when pulled hard enough.
 This connector uses small metal tab protrusions on the connector barrel to lock the plug in place, requiring a special push-and-rotate motion to engage the locks.